AnnaLyamkina/fastMRI-knee-workflow/ReadMe.md

 **1. Flow A→C (Real-Space Reconstruction Baseline):**

-Image Source: Uses the image reconstructed by first performing an IFFT on the undersampled k-space (zero-filled), and then using the Pretrained U-Net (trained for Real-Space) to refine the resulting artifact-ridden image.
+Image Source: Uses the image reconstructed by first performing an IFFT on the undersampled k-space (zero-filled), and then using the Pretrained U-Net (trained for Real-Space) inside an iterative wrapper to refine the resulting artifact-ridden image.
+The wrapper enforces data consistency​ by alternating between the U-Net prediction in the image domain and a projection in the k-space domain, forcing the reconstructed signal to adhere to the acquired measurements.

-Classification: This high-quality image is fed to the same pretrained U-Net (acting as a CNN feature extractor) for classification.
+Classification: This high-quality image is fed to a pretrained ResNet with a retrained head for classification.
 This establishes the performance of the advanced reconstruction method.

 **2. Flow B→IFFT→C (K-Space Reconstruction Comparison):**

 Image Source: Uses a second Pretrained U-Net (trained for K-space processing) to directly reconstruct the undersampled k-space data.
 The resulting high-quality k-space is then transformed via IFFT to create the final magnitude image.

-Classification: This image is also fed to the same pretrained U-Net (acting as a CNN feature extractor) for classification.
+Classification: This image is also fed to the same pretrained ResNet with a retrained head for classification.
 This provides the K-space benchmark.

 Possible extension: